1997 SEA Games

 The 1997 Southeast Asian Games (Pesta Olahraga Asia Tenggara 1997), officially known as the 19th Southeast Asian Games (Pesta Olahraga Asia Tenggara ke-19; the 19th SEA Games), were a Southeast Asian multi-sport event held in Jakarta, Indonesia.
 This was the third time that Indonesia hosted the games.
 Jakarta also hosted the SEA Games in 1979 and 1987.

 Around 4,696 athletes from 10 participating nations participated at the games, which featured 440 events in 34 sports.
-The games was held from 11 to 19 October 1997, although several events had commenced from 5 October 1997.
+The games were held from 11 to 19 October 1997, although several events had commenced from 5 October 1997.
 The games was opened by Soeharto, the President of Indonesia at the Gelora Bung Karno Stadium, which was then known at the time as Senayan Sports Stadium.

 The final medal tally was led by hosts Indonesia, followed by Thailand and Malaysia.
-Several Games and National Records were broken during the games.
+Several Games and national records were broken during the games.
 The games were deemed generally successful with the rising standard of competition amongst the Southeast Asian nations.

 Development and preparation

-The Organising Committee Of The 19th SEA Games Jakarta 1997 (JASOC) led by President Wismoyo Arismunandar was formed to oversee the staging of the games.
+The Organizing Committee of the 19th SEA Games Jakarta 1997 (JASOC) led by Wismoyo Arismunandar was formed to oversee the staging of the games.